ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 {% endraw %}
 {% endhighlight %}

-So, just to let the above code sink.
-We consider the posterior distribution, which corresponds to the probability of predicting $$y$$ given an input $$\mathbf{x}$$ and the training data $$\mathcal{D}$$:
+To let the above code sink, let us elaborate on the essence of posterior distribution, by marginalizing the model's parameters.
+So, the probability of predicting $$y$$ given an input $$\mathbf{x}$$ and the training data $$\mathcal{D}$$ is:

 $$
 p(y\mid \mathbf{x},\mathcal{D})= \int p(y\mid \mathbf{x},\mathbf{Θ}) \, p(\mathbf{Θ}\mid\mathcal{D}) \mathop{\mathrm{d}\theta}
 $$

-This is equivalent to having an ensemble of models and taking their average weighted by the posterior probabilities of their parameters $$\mathbf{Θ}$$.There are two problems with this approach, however.
-First, it is computationally intractable to calculate an exact solution.
-Second, this averaging implies that our equation is not differentiable, which in turn means that we can't use backpropagation to update the model's parameters.
-The solution to both of these problems a method called variational inference.
+This is equivalent to having an ensemble of models and taking their average weighted by the posterior probabilities of their parameters $$\mathbf{Θ}$$.
+Neat?

+There are two problems with this approach, however.
+First, it is computationally intractable to calculate an exact solution for the posterior distribution.
+Second, the averaging implies that our equation is not differentiable, which means we can't use backpropagation to update the model's parameters!
+The solution to these obstacles is **variational inference**, a method of formulating inference as an optimization problem!
+We won't dive deep into the theoretical background, but the inquiring reader may google for "The Kullback-Leibler divergence".

+By the way, let us create some prior and posterior distributions, print th number of their trainable variables and sample from them:

 {% highlight python %}
 {% raw %}